ckuhl/pts/README.md

     ---
     program: REQUIRED - command to run
+    pipe_to: OPTIONAL - command(s) to pipe the output to
     name: OPTIONAL - human-readable program name
     tags: OPTIONAL - tags to run tests by
     tests: REQUIRED